Updated: Oct 20

 FOR SERVING sliced scallion, sour cream, lime wedges, minced jalapeño, cilantro, and/or cubed avocado

 Heat the oil in a dutch oven or heavy soup pot over medium heat.
 Add the onion and carrot and sweat until they’re beginning to soften but not brown, about 3-5 minutes.
 Add the jalapeño, garlic, cumin, and chili powder and cook 2 minutes more, until fragrant.
-Pour in the tomatoes, beans (no need to drain), and the stock then add the salt.
+Pour in the tomatoes, beans (no need to drain), and 2 cups stock then add 1-1/2 tsp salt.
 Give the pot a big stir and bring everything to a boil.
 Reduce the heat to low and simmer the mixture 20 minutes, until the vegetables are soft and the flavors have melded.
 Remove the pot from the heat and using an immersion blender, purée the soup until it’s almost smooth (I like to leave a little texture).
 Alternately, transfer 3/4 of the soup to a blender or food processor to purée, then return the blended to soup to the pot.
 Bring the mixture back to a simmer and cook 5-10 minutes more, until it has slightly thickened.
+If too thick, you can simmer with some more stock.
 Check for seasoning.
 Serve hot, and garnish as desired!